SeSodesa/rustla/README.md

     ├── test_field_lists.rs
     ├── test_hyperlink_targets.rs
     ├── test_inline_parsing.rs
+    ├── test_literal_blocks.rs
     ├── test_mixed_structures.rs
+    ├── test_sections_and_transitions.rs
     └── types_and_aliases.rs

-4 directories, 28 files
+4 directories, 34 files
 ```

+## Build instructions

 If you wish to build the project yourself, the easiest way to do it is to install [rustup](https://rustup.rs/), reboot your computer so the necessary `PATH` modifications come into effect, navigate to the project folder and run (`cargo build`|`cargo run`).
 To run the unit tests, type `cargo test`.
+Running a specific test includes typing `cargo test path::to::test::function`.
+Type `cargo test path::to::test::function -- --nocapture` if you wish to view test output.